 Examples of Maritime Accidents in California

 With so many ports and a big maritime industry, California sees many accidents in ports and ships.
-Some are minor and cause no injuries; others cause environmental and monetary damage; other accidents still lead to injuries or even fatalities for the workers involved.
+Some are minor and cause no injuries; others cause environmental and monetary damage; and others still lead to injuries or even fatalities for the workers involved.

 Rarely is such an accident genuinely accidental.
 In most cases, investigators can pinpoint blame somewhere or an action that should have been taken to prevent the accident.